-The 23rd HSRPP conference was hosted by the University of Nottingham and held on April 10th and 11th.
-The conference theme was:
+The 24th HSRPP conference will be hosted by the University of Newcastle and will be held on April 12th and 13th.
+The conference theme is:

 ‘Innovative Healthcare in the 21st Century: Providing smarter, safer, and patient-centred health services’

 “Health Information Technology is one of the most rapidly growing areas in health and an essential part of how we diagnose, monitor and treat patients.
 It can play a major role in improving the safety and quality of health care we provide as leaders and practitioners, and in empowering patients.
 We welcome research that evaluates novel devices and technologies, and explores new ways of providing more smarter, safer and patient-centred health services.
 Newcastle University is proud to host the 24th HSRPP Conference and provide a setting for us to meet, learn and share new knowledge about improving the care that we provide and the environment we do it in.”

 Conference Chairs: Sarah Slight and Andrew Husband